dttzyjw0012/AospXpert/CanaryChangelog.md

+**canary-426**
+- Fix the fast charging display of battery icon to be compatible with AOSP
+- Fix the tasker bar feature to be compatible with AOSP
+- Fix the bug in the Volume Dialog below Android 15
+- Fix some module name text

 **canary-425**
 - Start the development of the AOSP Xpert module for pure AOSP rom
 - Recover the compatibility of pure AOSP rom of magisk module